erleonard/erleonard.github.io/_posts/2018-10-06-CiscoMeraki.md

 5. Click **Create**.
 6. Enter a **VM name**, **resource group** and **location**.
 Click **Create**.
 7. Once the Route Table is creating, we will open it and add a route.
-8. Enter a Route name, Address prefix (this is your on-premisess network), next hope type as Virtual Appliance and next hope address as the IP address of your vMX100.
+8. Enter a Route name, Address prefix (this is your on-premises network), next hope type as Virtual Appliance and next hope address as the IP address of your vMX100.
 ![AzureRouteTable]({{ site.url }}{{ site.baseurl }}/assets/images/2018/2018-10-06-AzureRoutes.png)
 9. Last Step, under subnets, associate the subnet where the vMX100 was created.